SAP-samples/abap-cheat-sheets/19_ABAP_for_Cloud_Development.md

      For the example class created, check the information in the *Properties* tab.
 Choose *General*.
 The *ABAP Language Version* is maintained as *Standard ABAP*:
      ![Standard ABAP](./files/standard.png)
     - If you have not imported the ABAP cheat sheet GitHub repository, remove the lines of code using artifacts from that repository, i.e. remove the statements using objects starting with `Z...`.
 You should not see any syntax errors.
 Activate the class.
     - Run the class with *F9*.
 The code should have been processed up to the `BREAK-POINT` statement and the debugger should have started.
-You may want to check the content of the variables in the debugger.
 Choose *Terminate* to exit the debugger.
     - So, unlike in the case of ABAP for Cloud Development above, you should be able to activate and run the code (which does not represent a meaningful code example).

     c) Verifying cloud-readiness of your code in classic ABAP